veronhoxha/snowflake-sentiment-analysis-and-performance-experiments/README.md

 # Mastering Snowflake: Sentiment Analysis and Performance Experiments

 ## Introduction
-This repository hosts all the necessary resources for the Advanced Data Systems ASSG1 ``"Mastering Snowflake: Sentiment Analysis and Performance Experiments"``.
+This repository hosts all the necessary resources for the Advanced Data Systems Project 1 titled  ``"Mastering Snowflake: Sentiment Analysis and Performance Experiments"``.

 ## Table of Contents
 - [Introduction](#introduction)